cpeditor/cpeditor/README.md

 If you want a try on developing, you can install Qt and CMake, then fix bugs / make new features by yourself!
 After finishing the coding, just open a pull request [here](https://github.com/coder3101/cp-editor/pulls).
 Don't worry if you are not familiar with Qt / GUI programming, Google is your friend, and Qt is a [well documented](https://doc.qt.io/) library.
 Don't forget to use `.clang-format` file in the root directory to format the codes.

 Contributions are always welcomed.
-Together we can build the best editor for ourselves.
+Together we can build a better editor for ourselves.

 ### Telegram group